-4.5.
+4.3.
 Installation of the WLAN Antennas

-Any WLAN antennas must be mounted to the connectors WLAN 1 and WLAN 2.
+The following table shows how to connect the WLAN antennas.
 The number of attached antennas can be configured in the software.
-If only one antenna is used, it must be attached to WLAN 1.
+If only one antenna is used, it must be attached to the main port.
 However, for better diversity and thus better throughput and coverage, we highly recommend using two antennas.